 Brighton Christmas – 12 things to do in Brighton this Christmas

-During the winter months the Royal Pavilion becomes the winter wonderland backdrop for the outdoor skating rink pop up.
-Open during the daytime with a separate small person rink, it’s a great spot for a family trip to get in the spirit of things.
+During the winter months, the Royal Pavilion becomes the winter wonderland backdrop for the outdoor skating rink pop up.
+Open during the daytime with a separate small person rink; it’s an excellent spot for a family trip to get in the spirit of things.
 Open in the evening too for something a little more romantic, where you can pirouette to impress.
-Food and drinks are available with indoor seating and plenty of mulled wine to warm you up after a turn, or to build up your courage before heading out if your pirouettes aren’t all that.
+Food and drinks are available with indoor seating and plenty of mulled wine to warm you up after a turn or to build up your courage before heading out if your pirouettes aren’t all that.

 Some days you can step into the city and never quite know what you’re going to see.
-Pop out for a pint of soya milk and get an eye full of naked cyclists, or go to restock that stack of ever diminishing mince pies only to see hundreds of sprinting Santas tearing up Hove Lawns.
-The Santa Dash is a charitable fundraiser that starts at the Peace Statue at 10.30am on December 8th.
-If you’re looking to join in the Ho-ho-hove event registration is £17.50 and includes a Santa suit.
+Pop out for a pint of soya milk and get an eye full of naked cyclists, or go to restock that stack of ever-diminishing mince pies only to see hundreds of sprinting Santas tearing up Hove Lawns.
+The Santa Dash is a charitable fundraiser that starts at the Peace Statue at the start of December.
+If you’re looking to join in the Ho-ho-Hove event registration is approximately £20 and includes a Santa suit.

 Like the North Laine, The Lanes in the south of the city are a twisting and cobbled maze, again made sparkly and magical with wonderful festive street lights.
 Here you’ll find more antique shops and boutiques compared to the North Laine’s trendy and arty offering and more restaurants rather than cafes.
 Distinctly Dickensian charm prevails – watch out for the Artful Dodger!

 Christmas should be a little bit spooky, so why not try one of the Brighton Ghost Walks to get you in the spirit.
 Starting at The Druid’s Head in the Lanes you’ll be guided around the winding streets by one of the company of ghoulish Victorian gentlemen, Silas, Ebenezer or Jasper.
-With theatrics and panache, they will regale you with tales of grizzly murder, apparitions and strange goings-on.
-The 70 minute tour ends by returning you relatively safely to The Druid’s Head, perfect to warm up and steady the nerves.
+With theatrics and panache, they will regale you with tales of grizzly murders, apparitions and strange goings-on.
+The 70-minute tour ends by returning you relatively safely to The Druid’s Head, perfect for warming up and steady the nerves.
 The tour is suitable for brave children and adults alike.
-If your nerves aren’t completely shot by this stage the Greene Room in Brighton’s oldest pub The Cricketers is said to be haunted by Jack the Ripper suspect Robert Donston Stephenson, whose apparition is still sometimes seen there, but rather unnervingly given the context, only by women.
+If your nerves aren’t completely shot by this stage, the Greene Room in Brighton’s oldest pub The Cricketers is said to be haunted by Jack the Ripper suspect Robert Donston Stephenson.
+His apparition is still sometimes seen there, but rather unnervingly, given the context, only by women.

 Tackling the Brighton Christmas streets can be demanding, cute and diverse as they are they’re not a shopping centre with climate control.
 So when the wind is blowing and the snow (or most likely rain) is falling keep this list of pubs with real fires handy so you can find somewhere warm and cosy to dry off.
 Or do all your shopping online from in front of the pub fire – most of them have wifi.

 The Artists Open Houses are a great way to achieve three things, legitimately nose around some lovely Brighton houses, do a mince pie and mulled wine tour of neighbourhoods and pick up unique crafted Christmas gifts.
-Smaller than the May Festival Artists Open Houses, the Brighton Christmas event has a more crafty and present focused feel to it, and runs every weekend from 24th November to the 9th December
+Smaller than the May Festival Artists’ Open Houses, the Brighton Christmas event has a more crafty and present-focused feel to it and runs every weekend from 23rd November to the 8th December

 A clear, bright and cold day presents the perfect opportunity for stretching the legs with walks around the Sussex countryside.
 There are numerous good trails available, many of which feature trips through chocolate box villages and idyllic country pubs.
 Pop into one of these charming establishments to warm up with real ale and hearty grub, open fires and evergreen decked beams, guaranteed to kindle the Christmas spirit in the Grinchiest of hearts.

 The campy-hammy ridiculousness of Panto truly has a place in the Brighton Christmas rundown.
-Enjoyed by adults as much as children, 2018 sees the return of classics Jack and the Beanstalk at The Brighton Hilton Metropole and Peter Pan at the Attenborough Centre.
+Enjoyed by adults as much as children, 2018 sees the return of classics Peter Pan at The Brighton Hilton Metropole and The Wizard of Oz at the Attenborough Centre.
 If you ‘don’t do panto, darling’ then the Theatre Royal, Brighton Dome and Brighton Centre all provide a line up of festive extravaganzas to lighten your spirits.